An easy recipe and guidelines for making homemade raw dog food that you can tweak as necessary to what best fits your dog.

 - Life Stage

 Be honest with this assessment.
-Is your dog mostly a lounger that hangs out inside all day with a few backyard jaunts or is it a truly active dog like a sporting breed that hunts, a working dog like a police K9 or your pal that goes hiking with you multiple times a week for hours on end?
+Is your individual dog mostly a lounger that hangs out inside all day with a few backyard jaunts or is it a truly active dog like a sporting breed that hunts, a working dog like a police K9 or your pal that goes hiking with you multiple times a week for hours on end?

 Human tendency is to over emphasize/assess activity levels.